ProGen18/JDVarchi/README.md

 - Go to **File** > **Open** and select the `main.X68` file from the project folder.

 Once your project file is opened, press **F9** to assemble the code.
-This will compile the assembly file into machine code.
+Execute it.

-After the assembly is finished, press **F5** to run the program and watch the **Game of Life** simulation within the EASy68k environment.
+After the assembly is finished, press **F9** again to run the program and enjoy.

 ## Usage-and-demonstration